FRIBNDC/BetashapeWrapper/README.md

 # BetashapeWrapper
-A wrapper code to reformat/clean the output file of the Betashape code on an input ENSDF database based on the ENSDF-format standard.
+A wrapper code to reformat/clean the output file of the Betashape code on an input ENSDF dataset based on the ENSDF-format standard.

 ## Change history